 Tradovate: retail broker with built-in platform

-Tradovate is a cloud-based futures broker owned by NinjaTrader.
-You sign up, fund an account, and trade directly on their platform.
+Tradovate is a cloud-based futures broker that is now part of the NinjaTrader Group.
+You sign up, fund an account, and trade directly on the platform.
 It’s all-in-one: brokerage, execution, charting, and tools.

 Tradovate offers three commission tiers: